-There’s no one on General Hospital celebrating the life of the late Madeline Reeves…especially not the daughter she drugged into a coma and robbed of a child.
-Luckily, the same can’t be said of actress Donna Mills who is celebrating her own special milestone today.
+Nobody on General Hospital celebrated the life of the late Madeline Reeves…especially not the daughter she drugged into a coma and robbed of a child.
+Luckily, the same can’t be said of actress Donna Mills, who is celebrating her own special milestone today.

 Happy Birthday, Donna Mills

 And that’s because she was born on December 11, 1940, in Chicago, Illinois, which means that this much-beloved performer is turning 83 years old today!
 Mills made her professional acting debut in a production of Come Blow Your Horn, staged at the Drury Lane Theater in Chicago.
 Afterward, she was cast in a touring production of My Fair Lady.

 In 1966, Mills landed her first television role: Rocket, a character on the daytime soap opera The Secret Storm.
 The next year would prove to be a banner one for Mills, as she not only appeared in her first film — The Incident — but she also had a part in Woody Allen’s Broadway show, Don’t Drink the Water, and she gained a regular role on the soap opera Love Is a Many Splendored Thing.

 The latter project, which was a televised continuation of the same-titled 1955 feature, saw Mills play Laura Donnelly, a novice nun who abandoned the order to battle her sister (played by future General Hospital co-star Leslie Charleson) for a man’s affection.

 Mills remained in the role for three years before deciding to relocate to the West Coast and try her luck in Hollywood.
 In 1971, she co-starred opposite Clint Eastwood and Jessica Walter in the thriller Play Misty for Me — a film that served as Eastwood’s inaugural directorial effort.